A Lesson Before Dying Book Summary - A Lesson Before Dying Book explained in key points

 Brief summary

-A Lesson Before Dying by Ernest J. Gaines is a powerful novel set in the segregated South.
-It tells the story of a young black man on death row and his teacher's quest to help him find dignity and purpose in his final days.
+A Lesson Before Dying by Ernest J. Gaines is a powerful novel that takes place in 1940s Louisiana.
+It tells the story of a young African American man wrongly convicted of murder and sentenced to death, and the teacher who helps him find dignity and purpose.

 Give Feedback